markglenn/codefixes.com/source/_posts/2013-08-31-think-functional-definition-of-idempotence.markdown

 Speaking of side effects, that is probably the most important aspect of idempotence.
 The method should not have any side effects.
 What this means is that every piece of data outside of the method should remain pristine when running a method.
-It cannot change any values passed in, any values outside of its own scope, or make any changes in the operating system.
+It cannot change any values outside of its own scope or make any changes in the operating system.
 Forget when you learned what a function was in computer science and go back to your algebra days.
 If your algebra teacher showed you the function `x = x + 1`, you would have told her she was crazy since this doesn't make any sense.